buger/jsonparser/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/buger/jsonparser)](https://goreportcard.com/report/github.com/buger/jsonparser) ![License](https://img.shields.io/dub/l/vibe-d.svg)
 # Alternative JSON parser for Go (so far fastest)

 It does not require you to know the structure of the payload (eg. create structs), and allows accessing fields by providing the path to them.
-It is up to **10 times faster** then standard `encoding/json` package (depending on payload size and usage), **allocates no memory**.
+It is up to **10 times faster** than standard `encoding/json` package (depending on payload size and usage), **allocates no memory**.
 See benchmarks below.

 ## Rationale
 Originally I made this for a project that relies on a lot of 3rd party APIs that can be unpredictable and complex.